peterbe/minimalcss/README.md

 in any of the CSS selectors.
 But be aware that you might have a `@font-face { font-family: MyName; }` in some `/static/foo.css` but separately you might have an inline style sheet that looks like this:

 ```html
 <style type="text/css">
 div.something { font-family: MyName; }
 </style>
 ```

 In this case the `@font-face { font-family: MyName; }` would be removed even though it's mentioned from somewhere else.

+### About Blobs

+If your document uses `Blob` to create injectable stylesheets into the DOM, `minimalcss` will _not_ be able to optimize that.
+It will be not be included in the final CSS.

 ## Development